LucasDelfino92/morrowindsharp/mwtools.md

 # SETTING UP TOOLS IN MOD ORGANIZER 2

+Because Mod Organizer 2 installs mods in a virtual file system, many of these tools won't work with Mod Organizer 2 out of the box.

 ## tes3cmd

-Unlike the other tools listed above, tes3cmd *should not* be run through Mod Organizer 2.
-It can be a major pain in the ass, and we do not want that.
+tes3cmd needs to be installed and run through Mod Organizer 2.
+It requires specific installation instructions as it is more complicated than simply unzipping the file into a folder.

-1. After downloading **tes3cmd**, place tes3cmd.exe inside your **Morrowind\Data Files** folder.
+1. Download  **tes3cmd**, place tes3cmd.exe inside your **Morrowind\Data Files** folder.
 2. Inside **Morrowind\Data Files**, create a .txt file and paste the contents [**found in this pastebin**](https://pastebin.com/raw/2gtjBYkX).
 3. Rename the resulting .txt file **tes3cmd_clean.bat**, modifying the file extension from .txt to .bat.